Star Trek: The Motion Picture: Home media

 Paramount Home Entertainment released the film on VHS, Betamax, LaserDisc, and CED videodisc in 1980 in its original theatrical version.

 In 1983, an extended cut premiered on the ABC television network.
 It added around 12 minutes to the film.
-The added footage was largely unfinished and cobbled together for the network premiere; Wise had cut some of the footage from the released version of the film.
+The added footage was largely unfinished and cobbled together for the network premiere.
 This "Special Longer Version" was released on VHS, Betamax and LaserDisc by Paramount in 1983 in pan and scan format.

 Two members of Wise's production company, David C. Fein and Michael Matessino, approached Wise and Paramount and persuaded them to release a revised version of the film on video; Paramount released the updated Director's Edition of the film on VHS and DVD on November 6, 2001.
 Wise, who had always considered the original theatrical presentation of the film a "rough cut", was given the opportunity to re-edit the film to be more consistent with his original vision.
 The production team used the original script, surviving sequence storyboards, memos, and the director's recollections.
 In addition to cuts in some sequences, 90 new and redesigned computer-generated images were created.
 Care was taken that the updated effects meshed seamlessly with the original footage.
 The edition runs 136 minutes, about four minutes longer than the original release.
 Included among the special features are the deleted scenes which had been part of the television cut.